apache/trafficcontrol/docs/source/api/user_current.rst

 	:confirmLocalPasswd: An optional 'confirm' field in a new user's password specification.
 This has no known effect and in fact *doesn't even need to match* ``localPasswd``
 	:country:            The name of the country wherein the user resides
 	:email:              The user's email address - cannot be an empty string\ [#notnull]_

-		.. versionchanged:: ATCv4
-			Prior to version ATCv4, the email was validated using the `Email::Valid Perl package <https://metacpan.org/pod/Email::Valid>`_ but is now validated (circuitously) by `GitHub user asaskevich's regular expression <https://github.com/asaskevich/govalidator/blob/9a090521c4893a35ca9a228628abf8ba93f63108/patterns.go#L7>`_ .
-Note that neither method can actually distinguish a valid, deliverable, email address but merely ensure the email is in a commonly-found format.

 	:fullName:        The user's full name, e.g. "John Quincy Adams"
 	:gid:             A legacy field only kept for legacy compatibility reasons that used to contain the UNIX group ID of the user - please don't use this
 	:id:              The user's integral, unique, identifier - this cannot be changed\ [#notnull]_